 The survey is also thought to understate expenditure on confectionery, soft drinks and ice-cream.
-One contributory factor is that the purchase of these items by children from pocket money will usually be recorded simply as pocket money since children under 16 do not keep expenditure records.
+One reason is that the purchase of these items by children will be recorded in the adult diary as pocket money given to children.
+Information on children's spending is now being collected to investigate the extent and magnitude of their spending.

 National Lottery spending is significantly under-recorded in the FES.
-Purchases of tickets for the Saturday night draw are well-recorded; but under-recording of scratchcards is acute.
+Purchases of tickets for the Saturday and Wednesday night draws are well-recorded; but under-recording of scratchcards is acute.